stashpad/realm-bug-cli/README.md

 ## CLI Tool Description

-The CLI tool in this repo provides a number of simple ways of interacting with the flexible sync Realm app that we set up in the next section.
+The CLI tool in this repo provides a number of simple ways of interacting with the flexible sync Realm app that we set up in the previous section.

 On startup, the CLI tool will connect to the app and ensure that the current user has a root Node.
 You are then provided with the following options: